ssinelni-org/3scale-devportal/README.md

 - Main layout: All pages branded with {{ provider.name }} Liquid Drop

 How to use:
-- Simply replace the full contents of each page with that provided inside the files in this repo.
+- Simply replace the full contents of each page with the content provided inside the files in this repo.
 Keep a backup of your original file's content!